EpiGN-EPFL/EDMS_practical_course/Bulk_CUT&Tag_data_analysis_pipeline.md

 If you want to perform the QC yourself, you can use the pre-installed modules on the uni's [high-computing clusters](https://scitas-doc.epfl.ch) :)

 ---
 The following steps will guide you through the processing of your sequencing data, giving you a clear understanding of what we are doing and why each step is important.
 While the workflow might seem overwhelming at first, tools like [snakePipes](https://snakepipes.readthedocs.io/en/stable/index.html) have simplified and streamlined these processes.
-In this [section](#part-1-2-snakepipes), we will explore how to use snakePipes to efficiently manage and analyze your data.
+In the section [Part 1 & 2 - snakePipes](#part-1--2---snakepipes), we will explore how to use snakePipes to efficiently manage and analyze your data.
 ## Part 1 - Starting with the Sequencing Results: The FASTQ Files

 ### Step 1 - Alignment